 The "Last Action" item tells you the last time the user has logged in or blocked off time.
 Useful to make sure they were able to get in successfully and are keeping up to date on the system.

-If a user forgets their password, you can use them the Send Password Reset button to send a email with a password reset link.
+If a user forgets their password, you can use the Send Password Reset button to send an email with a password reset link.